 Serious accidents involving 18-wheelers, semi-trucks, tractor-trailers, big rigs, and other commercial vehicles like concrete trucks are rarely straightforward and often complex.

-Any big truck is going to have a high-limit insurance policy, and the trucking companies have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.
+Any large commercial motor vehicle (CMV) is going to have a high-limit insurance policy, and the trucking companies have teams of attorneys ready to protect their best interests, which means you’re likely in for a fight if you decide to pursue a lawsuit for compensation.